dgaydukov/cert-ocpjp11/files/java11/ocpjp11.md

 #### Serialization
 ###### Java serialization
 When deserialization of new object happens only static initializer fires (if class wasn't loaded before deserialization), constructors & instance initializer are not executed.
 First uncomment line to serialize object, then comment and run and you will see that only static initializers are called.
-Deserialization doesn't invoke constructor & instance initializator because the point of deserialization is to recover an object as it was before serialization.
+Deserialization doesn't invoke constructor & instance initializer because the point of deserialization is to recover an object as it was before serialization.
 Calling constructor or instance initializers may tamper with object.
 It searches all parents until it found one that doesn't implement `Serializable` and have default constructor, (if it doesn't have such a class it goes all way up to `Object`, if it has such class, but that class doesn't have no-arg constructor, exception is thrown `java.lang.RuntimeException: java.io.InvalidClassException: com.java.test.Person; no valid constructor`), and jvm creates class from that default constructor.
 But compare with `new` initialization, jvm didn't go further to class constructor.